hashicorp/terraform-provider-helm/_about/CONTRIBUTING.md

 Developing the Provider
 ------------

-Thank you for your interest in contributing to the Kubernetes provider.
+Thank you for your interest in contributing to the Helm provider.
 We welcome your contributions.
 Here you'll find information to help you get started with provider development.

 ## Documentation